 The first task to set up the integrated reporting working group is to identify who can take the lead of the project inside the organization.
-Normally, the project can be run by a senior executive from the financial or by someone who area has multidisciplinary roles inside the board of directors.
-Once the leader is identified, the working group - albeit limited in number could include an external consultant involve (optional). and mav internal employees operating in the finance, risk, communications, strategy, governance, and sustainability areas.
-Depending on the nature of the activities carried out by the company the group could at least include an administrative representative (who is often in charge of human resources management), commercial marketing a or and communication professional, as well as a representative of technical or operational activities.
+Normally, the project can be run by a senior executive from the financial area or by someone who has multidisciplinary roles inside the board of directors.
+Once the leader is identified, the working group - albeit limited in number could include an external consultant (optional), and may involve internal employees operating in the finance, risk, communications, strategy, governance, and sustainability areas.
+Depending on the nature of the activities carried out by the company the group could at least include an administrative representative (who is often in charge of human resources management), a commercial or marketing and communication professional, as well as a representative of technical or operational activities.